Hospital vs. Extras Cover

 Some Hospital policies are better than others in terms of covering the gap and providing other perks.
 Some Extras policies are better than others in terms of what Extras are specially covered.
 If you buy a combined policy, you may need to compromise on either your Hospital or Extras cover.
 If you buy separate policies, you can get the best Hospital policy AND the best Extras cover that you need.

-How to Shop for Hospitals and Extras Cover
+How to Shop for Hospital and Extras Cover

 When you need to shop for health insurance, the first thing to do is to determine whether you want Hospital cover, Extras cover or both.
 You should then look at different policies including both combined and independent policies to find the cover that is right for you.
 Be sure to carefully compare Extras cover as there may be more variation from policy to policy for Extras versus Hospital cover.